menu

 Occupations and Workforce

-When you are in Hamilton, you'll notice that it is more blue-collar than most other communities in America.
-44.92% of Hamilton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Hamilton is a blue-collar town, with 44.92% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Hamilton is a city of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Hamilton who work in sales jobs (11.58%), office and administrative support (8.62%), and teaching (7.59%).

 Setting & Lifestyle